History of Szczecin: Weimar Republic and Nazi Germany (1918-1945)

 In 1918, the city became part of the new Free State of Prussia, part of the Weimar Republic.

 After World War I, the economy of Stettin declined again because the seaport was separated from its agricultural supply areas in Posen with the creation of the Second Polish Republic.

 In the deeply flawed March 1933 German federal election the Nazi Party received 79,729 votes in the city, i.e. nearly half of the votes cast.
 The socialists, communists and conservative nationalists have also received noticeable support, receiving 22%, 13% and 11.4% of the votes respectively.
 In 1933, the Nazis established the Stettin-Bredow concentration camp, one of the early Nazi concentration camps, which however was dissolved in March 1934.

+On 15 October 1939, neighbouring municipalities were joined to Stettin, creating Groß-Stettin, with about 380,000 inhabitants, in 1940.
+The city had become the third-largest German city by area, after Berlin and Hamburg.

+Stettin served as a key arrival port in the Nazi-organised resettlement of Baltic Germans under the Heim ins Reich program, where ethnic German evacuees were ceremonially received as part of the regime's propagandised "homecoming" to the Reich.

 During World War II, the Germans operated over 100 forced labour camps in the city, including multiple Polenlager camps solely for Poles, a Nazi prison with forced labour subcamps in the region, and a Dulag transit camp for prisoners of war.
 The city was a major centre of weapons industry (including the car production Stoewer).
 The Polish resistance movement was active in the city and conducted espionage of the Kriegsmarine, infiltrated the local German industry, distributed underground Polish press, and facilitated escapes of Polish and British prisoners of war who fled from German POW camps via the city's port to neutral Sweden (see also: Poland–Sweden relations).
 65% of the city's buildings and almost all of the city centre, seaport, and industry were destroyed during the Allied air raids in 1944, and heavy fighting between the German and Soviet armies (26 April 1945).